SauravSewparsad/Intro-to-Javascript/README.md

 - Before we use a function, we need to define it.
 The most common way to define a function in JavaScript is by using the function keyword, followed by a unique function name, a list of parameters (that might be empty), and a statement block surrounded by curly braces.

 Day 3 of javascript is now complete and i will now be focusing on the landing page.

+Day 4 of javascript has now begun and i am doing this chapter early so i can focus on my landing page and power point.
+In day 4 i will be learning booleans.

+Booleans:
+- Booleans are values that can be only one of two things: true or false.
+- Anything “on” or “off,” “yes” or “no,” or temporary is a usually good fit for a boolean.
+It’s useful to store booleans in variables to keep track of their values and change them over time.
+- if statements are used to make decisions in code.
+The keyword if tells JavaScript to execute the code in the curly braces under certain conditions, defined in the parentheses.
+These conditions are known as Boolean conditions and they may only be true or false.
+- The most basic operator is the equality operator ==.
+The equality operator compares two values and returns true if they're equivalent or false if they are not.
+Note that equality is different from assignment (=), which assigns the value on the right of the operator to a variable on the left.

+day 4 is now complete and i will now continue with my landing page.